Escrowing property taxes is prevalent in the United States. Here, you will learn how it works and whether it’s an option.

 If you are a conscientious saver, don’t see a problem with having the lump sum available at tax time, or prefer to handle tax payments independently.
 You may choose not to escrow your property tax payments.

 Your lender can advise you about your options regarding property tax escrow.
-If you have a choice, carefully weigh the pros and cons and ensure it is the best decision for you.
+If you have a choice, carefully weigh the pros and cons and ensure it is your best decision.